When and How to Follow People on LinkedIn

 In the desktop version of LinkedIn, select “My Network” from the menu bar at the top of your account.

-• Based on who you follow
+- Based on who you follow

-• People you may know from [your school]
+- People you may know based on

 Following fresh perspectives is a quick and easy way to quickly find new voices on LinkedIn.
 As you follow more people and pages, your suggested follows will change, so you can always return to your My Network page for updated recommendations.